We couldn’t do what we do without the support of our committed volunteers.

 Classes are scheduled during office hours from Monday-Friday.
 Tutors are asked for one two-hour shift a week, plus preparation time and asked to commit for a period of two years.

 Our counsellors play an important role in supporting women to deal with past trauma, equipping them with the skills and the confidence for a brighter future.
-This role is open to volunteer counsellors who are fully accredited.
+We accept pre-accredited counsellors but we look for volunteers with some previous experience of working with trauma and vulnerable groups.
 Supervision support is provided.

 What we ask